robot5000-design/ms3/README.md

 Ratings take account of reviews being adjusted or deleted, something which is easy to overlook.

-One of the problems which arose was when searching the TMDB API for something new to review or searching browse reviews, when the user selects a movie but then changes their mind and goes back, the browsers in-built functionality requests that the page with the search form is reloaded for resubmission.
+One of the problems which arose, was that when searching the TMDB API for something new to review or searching browse reviews, when the user selects a movie but then changes their mind and goes back, the browsers in-built functionality requests that the page with the search form is reloaded for resubmission.
 To get around this, when the search is performed the results are presented after a redirect through another route.
 Now when the user clicks back, the resubmission is not requested.
 It makes for a much better user experience.
+Initially attempted to use an AJAX request through Javascript, but although the AJAX request worked and the data was sent from the frontend to the backend, it did not result in solving the form resubmission issue.
+So, the 'redirect through another route' method was employed instead.

 _Landing Page:_

 The landing page features a simple design and layout with a large CTA to search for something to review.
 There's also easy access to all the latest reviews through the multi image carousel which features a different number of images at different breakpoints.
 To acheive this, four seperate carousels are used.
-There is little explanation of how to use the site as the developer didn't feel it would add anything and because the site is self explanatory and straightforward.
+There is little explanation of how to use the site as the developer didn't feel it would add anything and because the site is self explanatory with the branding, in addition to being straightforward to use.
 The navbar gives access to browse reviews or to login.
 When the user chooses login, a modal appears and if they don't have an account there is a link to the register page.

 _Register, Login and Change Password Forms:_